redlaserbmBTD/BTDB2_SIMULATOR/README.md

 For noobs:
 1. Install python on your computer here: https://www.anaconda.com/download/
 2. Open the anaconda prompt and type `pip install b2sim`.
 3. Your installation of anaconda came with a program called "Jupyter Notebook", which allows you to create and edit .ipynb files which you will use to operate the code.
-Open Jupyter, and create a new .ipynb wherever you wish on your computer.
+Open Jupyter, and create a new .ipynb file wherever you wish on your computer.
 4. In the first cell of this new .ipynb file you've created, type `import b2sim as b2` and hit enter.
 5. Congratulations, you now have a file which you can use to generate simulations!
 Check out the tutorial files in this repo (examples folder) for more info on how to operate the library.